Countly/countly-sdk-documentation/java/next.md

   <a href="/hc/en-us/articles/4404213566105" target="_blank" rel="noopener noreferrer">crash reports</a>,
   which you may examine and resolve later on the server.
 The SDK can collect unhandled exceptions by default if the consent for crash reporting is given.
-You can reach crash reporting interface via<code>Countly.instance().crashes()</code>.
+You can reach all crash-related functionality from the returned interface on:
 </p>
+<pre><code>Countly.instance().crashes()</code></pre>
 <h2 id="h_01HG0S0PNJB87NG192K43SP5CS">Automatic Crash Handling</h2>
 <p>
-  Automatic crash handling is enabled by default, to disable it:
+  Automatic crash handling is enabled by default.
+To disable it call this method on the config object during initialization:
 </p>
 <pre>config.disableUnhandledCrashReporting();</pre>
 <h2 id="h_01HD1AK4K4M40M1J7W0R50QGQM">Handled Exceptions</h2>
 <p>
-  You may catch an exception during application runtime.
-You might report with these functions:
+  <span>You might catch an exception or similar error during your app’s runtime.
+To report them use the following method</span>:
 </p>
 <pre><code class="java">Countly.instance().crashes().recordHandledException(Throwable t);
-// you can also add segments values Countly.instance().crashes().recordHandledException(Throwable t, Map&lt;String, Object&gt; segment);</code></pre>
+// Or you can also add segment to be recorded with the error Countly.instance().crashes().recordHandledException(Throwable t, Map&lt;String, Object&gt; segment);</code></pre>
 <p>
-  If an exception occurs and it turns out to be a fatal exception for the application, it can be reported with these functions
+  <span>If you have handled an exception and it turns out to be fatal to your app, you may use this call:</span>
 </p>
 <pre><code class="java">Countly.instance().crashes().recordUnhandledException(Throwable t);
-// you can also add segments values Countly.instance().crashes().recordUnhandledException(Throwable t, Map&lt;String, Object&gt; segment);</code></pre>
+// Or you can also add segment to be recorded with the error Countly.instance().crashes().recordUnhandledException(Throwable t, Map&lt;String, Object&gt; segment);</code></pre>
 <h2 id="h_01HG0S5QWDC5WEQSV0W724XCG4">Crash Breadcrumbs</h2>
 <p>